-The Samsung Q800T is a new TV in Samsung's 2020 8k QLED lineup.
+The Samsung Q800T is a new TV in Samsung's 2020 8k QLED lineup and it's sold as the Samsung Q850T at Costco.
 It has all the features found on other high-end TVs and its high resolution delivers exceptional picture quality.
 Its VA panel has Samsung's 'Ultra Viewing Angle' layer added to it, improving its viewing angles at the cost of a lower native contrast ratio.
 Luckily, there's a full-array local dimming feature that darkens any blacks.
 Unfortunately, it has some uniformity issues, as parts of the screen are darker and blotchy, and there are some upscaling artifacts with both 4k and native 8k content.
 On the upside, this TV has support for FreeSync variable refresh rate (VRR) technology to reduce screen tearing, and it has a black frame insertion feature to help improve the appearance of motion.
 Also, the TV comes equipped with Samsung's Tizen operating system, which is easy to use and has a ton of apps available to download.

 The Samsung Q800T is a great TV for most uses.
 It gets bright and it has impressive reflection handling if you watch TV during the day.
 It's a good choice for movies due to its full-array local dimming and it doesn't have any issues upscaling 480p, 720p, or 1080p content.
 Unfortunately, it has some uniformity issues with visible dirty screen effect, which might bother you during sports.
 On the upside, it's an excellent gaming TV due to its fast response time and incredibly low input lag.